Ninja Spirit: Ports

-The game was successfully ported onto multiple platforms.
-The most popular port is the TurboGrafx-16 format which includes two modes: the PC Engine mode which players lose one life only if all 5 energy points are used up (certain enemies can kill Tsukikage with one hit), and the Arcade mode, which is a more challenging mode where any attack are grounds for players to lose one ninja instantly.
-That version was ported to the Nintendo Wii's Virtual Console on 14 May 2007, was delisted on 30 March 2012 and was available again on 17 September 2013 in Japan and on 19 September 2013 in North America and Europe.
-The same version was re-released on the Nintendo Wii U's Virtual Console on 14 January 2015 in Japan, 27 July 2017 in North America and 10 August 2017 in Europe.
+The game was ported to multiple platforms.
+The TurboGrafx-16 port includes two modes, a PC Engine mode which players lose one life only if all 5 energy points are used up (certain enemies can kill Tsukikage with one hit), and the Arcade mode, which is a more challenging mode where any attack are grounds for players to lose one ninja instantly.
+The port was released on the Wii's Virtual Console in 2007 and Wii U in 2015 in Japan and 2017 for North America and Europe.

-Soundtrack

-The original soundtrack for the game was released on December 21, 1988 by Alfa Records.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

 Reception

 In Japan, Game Machine listed Ninja Spirit on their September 1, 1988 issue as being the fifth most-successful table arcade unit of the month, outperforming titles like The Main Event.

-In Issue 15 of Electronic Gaming Monthly, both Ninja Spirit and Ys Book I & II were the first games to receive a perfect 10 in the magazine's history.
-In 2010, CraveOnline featured this version in the article Top 10 Ninja Games Of All Time, commenting: "Ninja Spirit for the TurboGrafx-16 was a lot like “Legend of Kage” on the NES, except better in every way ... both challenging and sort of relaxing at the same time."
+In issue 15 of Electronic Gaming Monthly, both Ninja Spirit and Ys Book I & II were the first games to receive a perfect 10 in the magazine's history.
+In 2010, CraveOnline featured this version in the article Top 10 Ninja Games Of All Time, comparing it with Legend of Kage for the NES, but considered both "challenging" and "relaxing" at the same time.